-Shoot in Raw, forget the jpg, make sure you have configured the shot in Raw, the Raw is the digital negative , I tell you that if you don’t shoot in Raw the bogeyman will come out of the battery cover to kidnap you!
+Shoot in Raw, forget the jpg, make sure you have configured the Raw shot; the Raw is the digital negative.
+I tell you that if you don’t shoot in Raw, the bogeyman will come out of the battery cover.
+To kidnap you!

 Does it sound like you?
-You hear it constantly in any photography circle or blog when you are starting out in the world of DSLR cameras , but why what are the benefits of shooting in Raw vs Jpeg ?
+You hear it frequently in any photography circle or blog when you start in the world of DSLR cameras, but why what are the benefits of shooting in Raw vs. Jpeg?

-There is not a week that I do not receive an email telling me that they have configured the shot in Raw and that the photos are fatal, with hardly any color, little contrast, even almost out of focus … That is the problem, people are told to shoot in Raw lightly but it is not explained that to take photos in Raw it is necessary to know how to edit the photos later on the computer.
+There is not a week that I do not receive an email telling me that they have configured the shot in Raw and that the photos are fatal, with hardly any color, little contrast, even almost out of focus … That is the problem, people are told to shoot in Raw lightly, but it is not explained that to take photos in Raw, it is necessary to know how to edit the images later on the computer.

-I always try to make people understand that when they buy a SLR camera, their photos will surely “get worse” if they are not willing to learn a few digits in Lightroom or similar software.
+I always try to make people understand that their photos will surely “get worse” if they are unwilling to learn a few digits in Lightroom or similar software when they buy an SLR camera.

 The best thing is that you read the article and decide for yourself what is best for you, knowing the pros and cons of shooting raw.

-If you don’t feel like reading the whole article, this gif of a RAW file entering a JPEG party sums up the whole post:
+If you don’t feel like reading the whole article, this gif of a RAW file entering a JPEG party sums up the entire post: